-7. Operational Risk & Service Measurement Committee:
+vi.
+Operational Risk & Service Measurement Committee:

 The Operational Risk & Service Measurement Committee meets monthly or as necessary and oversees all matters related to operational risk and service delivery in the Bank.

+8 | bage

 The Committee is charged with the following key responsibilities:

-(a) Ensuring full implementation of the risk management framework approved by the Board of Directors.

-(b) Monitoring the implementation of policies, processes and procedures for managing operational risk in all of the Bank's material products, activitie processes and systems.

-(c) Ensuring that clear roles and responsibilities are defined for the management of operational risks throughout all levels of the Bank, including all Business and Support Units.

-(d)Providing support to the Chief Risk Officer and Chief Compliance Officer to ensure that a culture of compliance is entrenched throughout the Bank.
+- (a) Ensuring full implementation of the risk management framework approved by the Board of Directors. - (b) Monitoring the implementation of policies, processes and procedures for managing operational risk in all of the Bank's material products, activities, processes and systems. - (c) Ensuring that clear roles and responsibilities are defined for the management of operational risks throughout all levels of the Bank, including all Business and Support Units. - (d) Providing support to the Chief Risk Officer and Chief Compliance Officer to ensure that a culture of compliance is entrenched throughout the Bank.

-8. Sustainable Banking Governance Committee:
+vii.
+Sustainable Banking Governance Committee:

 The Sustainable Banking Governance Committee meets every two months and oversees implementation of the Sustainable Banking Policies and Guidance Notes.

 The Committee is responsible for the following:

-(a) Oversee the implementation of Environmental and Social Management Systems.
+- (a) Oversee the implementation of the Environmental and Social Management Systems.

-(b) Oversee the implementation and management of the Bank's environmental and social footprints on:
+- (b) Oversee the implementation and management of the Bank's environmental and social footprint as it concerns:

-(i) Energy and water conservation.
+- (i) Energy and water conservation.

-(ii) Waste management.
+- (ii) Waste management.

-(iii) Sustainable procurement.
+- (iii) Sustainable procurement.

-(iv) Stakeholder engagement.
+- (iv) Stakeholder engagement.

-(c) Oversee the implementation of other sustainability issues in the Bank as it relates to:
+- (c) Oversee the implementation of other sustainability issues in the Bank as it relates to:

-- (i) Promotion of equality of opportunity and diversity.
+- (i) Promotion of equal opportunity and diversity.

-- (ii) Occupational health and safety.
+- (iii) Occupational health and safety.

 - (iii) Grievance mechanism and related issues.

 - (iv) Financial inclusion and literacy.

 - (v) Corporate Social Responsibility.

-- (vi) Collaborative partnerships.
+- (vi) Collaborative partnership.

 - (vii) Capacity building.

-(d) Review the Bank's progress on environmental and social performance indices. (e) Review and advise the Board on the progress of the Bank's initiatives
+- (d) Review the Bank's environmental and social performance and progress.

+- (e) To review and advise the Board on sustainability issues affeccting the Bank.

-9. Information Technology (IT) Steering Committee
+viii.
+Information Technology (IT) Steering Committee